ssemyan/ListAzureOpenAIModels/README.md

 # List Azure OpenAI Models
-Python script to list all the available OpenAI models and associated quota in a subscription by region.
-It returns the name and version of each model along with the quota available.
+Python script to list all the available OpenAI models, associated quota, and deployments in a subscription by region.
+It returns the name and version of each model along with the quota available and all the deployments for that model.

 ## Sample Output
     Models in northcentralus: 8
-        ada 1 Quota: 0
+        ada 1 Quota: 0/0
-        babbage 1 Quota: 0
+        babbage 1 Quota: 0/0
-        curie 1 Quota: 0
+        curie 1 Quota: 0/0
-        davinci 1 Quota: 0
+        davinci 1 Quota: 0/0
-        gpt-35-turbo 0613 Quota: 300
+        gpt-35-turbo 0613 Quota: 250/300
-        gpt-35-turbo-16k 0613 Quota: 300
+            Deployment: basegpt35 Quota: 50 Resource Group: OpenAI Resource: myopenainorcentralus gpt-35-turbo-16k 0613 Quota: 300/300
-        text-embedding-ada-002 2 Quota: 350
+        text-embedding-ada-002 2 Quota: 350/350
-        whisper 001 Quota: 1
+        whisper 001 Quota: 1/1

 ## Prerequisites
 `pip install -r requirements.txt`